lmmx/tubeulator/README.md

 This would require the user to set up and run a MongoDB client with `mongod`, then the program would connect to it on localhost.

-For simplicity during development, I store the data in the package repo itself, rather than the default `/data/db` at the root of my file system.
+For simplicity, I store the data in the package itself (under `src/tubeulator` in this repo, which would be retained when distributed as an installed package in `site-packages`), rather than the default `/data/db` at the root of my file system.

+The program will not create this directory within its package directory if there is already an instance of MongoDB running (`mongod`) to connect to.
+To supply a different database path, run the following and substitute your path of choice:

 ```
 mkdir -p data/db